-- ▶ After 24 hours of continuous operation, switch off the product and disconnect the patient tube. - Switch the product on again. - \Rightarrow The self-test of the safety system is carried out. - ⇒ There must not be any pressure at the device output; otherwise no self-test can be performed and correct operation cannot be guaranteed. - ▶ Before starting the operation, observe the warning messages on the product. - 1.
-Before starting insufflation, rinse the entire system with 1 I CO2. - 2.
-When a heatable insufflation tubing set is used, switch the device on and preheat it at least 5 minutes before use.
+- ▶ After 24 hours of continuous operation, switch off the product and disconnect the patient tube. - Switch the product on again. - ⇒ The self-test of the safety system is carried out. - ⇒ There must not be any pressure at the device output; otherwise no self-test can be performed and correct operation cannot be guaranteed. - ▶ Before starting the operation, observe the warning messages on the product. - Before starting insufflation, rinse the entire system with 1 I CO2. - 2.
+Tap the -0- button to reset the volume display of the gas consumption.

-3. Tap the -0- button to reset the volume display of the gas consumption.
+In the case of single-use tubing sets, cut the tube off behind the LUER-Lock connector if a HICAP connector is used.
+In the case of reusable insufflation tubes, disconnect the male LUER-Lock.

-- In the case of single-use tubing sets, cut the tube off behind the LUER-Lock connector if a HICAP connector is used.
-In the case of reusable insufflation tubes, disconnect the male LUER-Lock. - 5.
-Introduce the VERESS needle and open the locking lever. - 6.
+- 4. Introduce the Veress needle and open the locking lever. - 5.
 Tap the Start/Stop button to start the insufflation. - ⇒ The pressure, flow, and volume of the consumed gas are continuously displayed.